 He later served as Senior Communications Associate for The Eddie Mahe Company, a political consulting and strategic communications company and worked on projects around the world for clients like Echo Bay Mines.

 But journalism remained Thompson’s true love and he returned to his roots as a freelance writer and photographer for newspapers, magazines and wire services He began working on Internet-related projects and launched Capitol Hill Blue, in 1994.
 It continues today as the oldest political news site on the Internet.

 He continued to work on media projects in America and abroad, including hot sports like Israel, Syria, Afghanistan and Iraq though 2004.

-Thompson and his wife, Amy, a retired actress who worked on stage and film and helped produce tributes like the Tribute to Lee Strasberg at the Lincoln Center, left Washington in December, 2004 and moved to a hilltop retreat in the Blue Ridge Mountains of Southwestern Virginia.
+Thompson and his wife, Amy, a retired actress who worked on stage and film and helped produce events like the Tribute to Lee Strasberg at the Lincoln Center, left Washington in December, 2004 and moved to a hilltop retreat in the Blue Ridge Mountains of Southwestern Virginia.
 Thompson started Blue Ridge Muse that same year.

 He returned to his newspaper roots by taking a part-time gig with the weekly Floyd Press — the paper he worked for in high school — covering county government & the courts and photographing high school sports.
-He continues to free-lance for regional newspapers as a contract reporter and photographer for BH Media and contributeds stories, photos and video to national publications and web-based media outlets like CNN and MSNBC.
+He continues to free-lance for regional newspapers as a contract reporter and photographer for BH Media and contributes stories, photos and video to national publications and web-based media outlets like CNN and MSNBC.
 A sampling of his work can be found at Blue Ridge Photography.

 Despite his work in new media, Thompson remains a newspaperman at heart and lives by the creed that it is the role of a newspaperman to “comfort the afflicted and afflict the comfortable.”